NPWS Website Functionalities

 Anthony Hutchings, Manager of Digital Design and Production in the Customer Experience Division at OEH

 ArcGIS Online platform website migration

 The website is OEH’s primary public communication tool for emergency situations and general park visitation.
-It was critical that the solution was robust, scalable and maintains all existing functionality.
-Cost of migration, integration with Google Maps API, maintenance and licencing were key factors influencing the decision.
+It was critical the solution was robust, scalable and retained all existing functionality.
+Cost of migration, integration with Google Maps API, maintenance and licensing were key factors influencing the decision.
 NGIS deployed ArcGIS Online, the scalable Esri platform that allows organisations to upload data and create interactive web mapping products.

 General and emergency user functionality

 NGIS recommended ArcGIS Online because it provided the least amount of code changes to the overall application.
 Google Maps API was seamlessly integratable and complemented the rest of OEH’s technology stack, as OEH already used Esri products in other functions of their business.
 Overall, switching to ArcGIS Online provided like for like functionality, minimal changes to code and a scalable solution that was cost effective.
 With NGIS’ help they made a transition for their 225 parks, with no effects on user functionality for general or emergency communication usage.
 Kris Egan, Team Leader of Digital Design and Production in the Customer Experience Division at OEH, said he was always confident of maintaining website service.

 I was really impressed by the level of detail from NGIS.
 There was a high level of confidence from our team.
 We knew we had a good shot of getting it done on time.
 Our team was very complimentary

 Kris Egan, Team Leader of Digital Design and Production in the Customer Experience Division at OEH